dask/dask-blog/_posts/2021-05-07-skeleton-analysis.md

 We use [skan](https://jni.github.io/skan/) as the backbone of our analysis pipeline. [skan](https://jni.github.io/skan/) is a library for skeleton image analysis.
 Given a skeleton image, it can describe statistics of the branches.
 To make it fast, the library is accelerated with [numba](https://numba.pydata.org/) (if you're curious, you can hear more about that in [this talk](https://www.youtube.com/watch?v=0pUPNMglnaE) and its [related notebook](https://github.com/jni/skan-talk-scipy-2019)).

+There is an example notebook containing the full details of the skeleton analysis [available here](https://github.com/GenevieveBuckley/distributed-skeleton-analysis/blob/main/distributed-skeleton-analysis-with-dask.ipynb).
+You can read on to hear just the highlights.

 ## Results

 The statistics from the blood vessel branches in the healthy and herniated lung shows clear differences between the two.